 While uncommon, these complications may result in the need for further or revision surgery.

-Although most people return home the same day you may wish to do some preparation at home to help make your recovery as relaxing as possible.
-It is important to remember that it may take time to return to your previous mobility and you may be in some discomfort.
-Further, your surgeon may advise you to avoid certain activities altogether for a while.
+Although most people return home the same day, patients may wish to do some preparation at home to help make your recovery as relaxing as possible.
+It is important to remember that it may take time to return to previous mobility and patients may be in some discomfort.
+Furthermore, the surgeon may advise the patient to avoid certain activities altogether for a while.
 Some suggestions for preparation:

 Smoking and use of nicotine products like e-cigarettes or nicotine gum interfere with wound healing and increase the likelihood of complications.
 This is because nicotine constricts blood flow and slows healing as a result.
 It is recommended patients stop smoking and using nicotine at least six weeks before and after the procedure.

 Everyday chores may be very difficult or advised against for a few days after returning home after having a knee osteotomy.
 It is recommended getting as much done around the house before going to the hospital.
 It is also a good idea to stock the kitchen and even prepare and freeze meals so patients can eat healthfully as they heal instead of worrying about cooking or relying on takeaway food that can be high in salt which in turn increases swelling.

 Child and pet care

-You may find it helpful to arrange for extra support from friends, family, or a sitter to care for children and/or pets whilst you recover.
+Patients may find it helpful to arrange for extra support from friends, family, or a sitter to care for children and/or pets whilst they recover.

-You will not be able to drive yourself home after the hospital the day of your surgery because of the effect of anaesthesia on your judgement and coordination, so ensure you have arranged transport beforehand.
-If needed, your Medbelle PCA can help arrange this for you.
+Patients will not be able to drive themselves home after the hospital the day of the surgery because of the effect of anaesthesia on their judgement and coordination, so ensure there is arranged transport beforehand.

-Your doctor will advise you on when you can begin to drive again, which may be several weeks.
-Consider making alternative transport arrangements until you can resume driving.
+The surgeons will advise on when the patient can begin to drive again, which may be several weeks.
+Consider making alternative transport arrangements until driving is possible again.